 Poynter opens 2026 Leadership Academy for Women in Media

-The Poynter Institute’s 2026 Leadership Academy for Women in Media will train 40 participants to lead with confidence, ethics, and purpose from March 23–27, 2026.
+The Poynter Institute's 2026 Leadership Academy for Women in Media will take place from March 23–27, 2026.
+This program is designed to enhance leadership skills for women and nonbinary journalists globally.

 ST. PETERSBURG, Florida — The Poynter Institute has announced its 2026 Leadership Academy for Women in Media, a weeklong program designed to equip women and nonbinary journalists with essential leadership and management skills to shape the media organizations of the future.
 Scheduled for March 23–27, 2026, the academy will accept 40 participants from around the world.